 (2) LTV represents the ratio of the total unpaid principal balance of the loan to the estimated value of the collateral securing the related loan as of the most recent date available, which may be the origination date.
 For Single-family and Multifamily transitional loans, the LTV presented is the ratio of the maximum unpaid principal balance of the loan, including unfunded commitments, to the estimated "after repaired" value of the collateral securing the related loan, where available.
 For certain Single-family transitional loans, totaling \$445.6 million, an after repaired valuation was not obtained and the loan was underwritten based on an "as is" valuation.
-The LTV of these loans based on the current unpaid principal balance and the valuation and "si is" valuation.
-The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwriting, is 69%.
-Excluded from the calculation of weighted average LTV are certain low value loans secured by vacant lots for which the LTV ratio is not meaningful.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans, totaling \$252.1 million, an after repaired valuation was not obtained and the loan was underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the loan was underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the loan was underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valuation obtained during underwritten based on an "as is" valuation.
+The LTV of these loans based on the current unpaid principal balance and the valu